 Sometimes you see grown men wearing backpacks with their business casual outfits.
 That’s a faux pas and it makes you look like a little school boy.
 Instead, go with a leather bag in brown or black that works for you.
 Whether it’s classic, functional or sleek, clean and modern you can find hundreds of leather bags in various price ranges.

-If you work in the service industry, in sales, trade positions or a job where you interact with the public, you should adapt the business casual standard we mention in 1. above.
+If you work in the service industry, in sales, trade positions or a job where you interact with the public, you should adapt the business casual standard above.